Making the most of radio interviews

-To make sure you are ready to handle a radio interview successfully, we’ve put together some key things to remember:
+To make sure you are ready to prepare for, and then face a radio interview successfully, we’ve put together these top tips:

 Do your research beforehand

-– Will the interview be live or a pre-record
+- Find out in advance if the interview be live or a pre-record

 – Ask what feature or guest will be before/after you